Homological approximations in persistence theory: Notation and Terminology

 If in addition $|A| = 1 = |B|$, we call $M_{[A,B]}$ an \emph{interval module}.
 We likewise define \emph{single-source spread modules, single-target spread modules, upset modules, and downset modules} in the natural way. \end{defn}

-\begin{rem} In much of the recent literature on persistence modules (e.g. \cite{AENY,ABENY,BOO} and several others) the term ``interval module'' is used for what we have called a ``spread module''.
-This seems to be motivated by the fact that spread modules and interval modules coincide when $\poset$ is totally ordered.
-We have chosen to instead differentiate between spread modules and interval modules to highlight the fact that spreads do not in general correspond to intervals in $\poset$. \end{rem}
+\begin{rem} In much of the recent literature on persistence modules (e.g. \cite{AENY,ABENY,BOO} and several others) the term ``interval module'' is used for what we have called a ``spread module'' and the term ``segment module'' is used for what is called an ``interval module''.
+Our naming convention was chosen to emphasize that spreads are not intervals in the classical poset-theory sense. \end{rem}

 The following are some important examples of spread modules.